-You have several options for financial support in your role as a caregiver.
+You have a few choices for financial support as a caregiver.
 Learn about payment options based on your caregiver licensing status.

 If you're interested in other types of support and resources, learn more about training and services.